ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 _Is this company gossipping about me behind my virtual back while I have to deal with cops being forced to do a phony investigation on me to make my bosses feel tough?_

-I asked Eloise, my boss, for the rest of the week off.
+I asked Kandis, my boss, for the rest of the week off.
 She said yes without hesitation.
 # Pt I Chapter 10 - A brief explanation on why I'm such, at least at this point of my life, a loser

 > Michael Narrating: Sometimes you have to decide just how committed you are... to pretending you are who you say you are.